sajc11/HAITIWEBJAVA/README.md

 - **Essay:** Read in-depth analyses on various topics.
 - **News:** Stay updated with the latest news.
 - **Statistics:** Explore interactive charts detailing key statistical data.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with your proposed changes.
-For major changes, open an issue first to discuss what you would like to change.

-Ensure to update tests as appropriate and adhere to the existing coding style.

 ## License
 The Haitian News App is open source with a [MIT license](https://opensource.org/licenses/MIT).